 AWAJ - Violence

-Women’s Court popularly known as Nari Adalat is an initiative for the village women at the community level where issues related to violence, injustice and gender discrimination are raised, addressed and the process of resolution is achieved through dialogue and negotiations with the voices of women as central to the decision making...
-All, including men are free to seek help, in an open and transparent environment.
-In the last ten years, JG has started Community based Women’s Courts on weekly basis in three blocks ( Dharamshala, Rait and Nagrota Suriyan).
-A cadre of 12 women and 3 male Legal Justice Activists) are actively engaged in addressing cases of violence against women.
+To solve this problem, Jagori Grameen set up its own courts.
+Women’s Courts, Nari Adalat, is an initiative for the village women at the community level where issues related to violence, injustice and gender discrimination are raised and addressed.
+The process of resolution is achieved through dialogue and negotiations with the voices of women as central to decision making.
+Everyone, including men, is free to seek help, in an open and transparent environment.
+A cadre of 12 women and 3 male Legal Justice Activists are actively engaged in addressing cases of violence against women.

-So far nearly 350 cases of VAW have sought help and intervention.
-Over 200 cases have been resolved and others are either in courts or ongoing and are under process of resolution.
-The survivors of violence are from a multiple communities, religions and cast groups, including tribal women.
-It has been heartening that there is an increase in reporting not only by Women but by young girls outside marriage.
-There are also cases brought to the court by men.
-Cases approach Nari adalats from very far off places.
-Gradually Nari adalat has found an acceptance by the community as well as by the Panchayats, the police and other state agencies and other NGOs.
+So far nearly 350 cases of VAW been brought under the court.
+Over 200 cases have been resolved and others are either in courts or are under process of resolution.
+The survivors of violence are from multiple communities, religions and cast groups, including tribal women.
+There is an increase in reporting by both women and young girls.
+There are also have been cases brought to the court by men.
+Gradually the Nari Adalat has become accepted by the community as well as by the Panchayats, the police and other state agencies and other NGOs.

-The most heartening outcome of this process is the formation of the survivors group who meets regularly and also helps in bringing other women who need help to Nari adalat as they have become the ambassors of Nari adalats.
+The survivors from the courts have made groups and help in bringing other women who need help to Nari Adalat as they have become the ambassadors of Nari Adalats.

-In collaboration with 15 local NGOs, One Billion Rising Campaign was successfully organised in two districts of the Himachal Pradesh.
-The outreach was nearly 30000 people men and women both from Rural and Urban Community including young girls and boys and especially students.
-With the help of NGOs, women’ and youth collectives, various sensitization activities were conducted.
-Day and Night Meetings were held with women’s collectives and community members in 73 villages of the Kangra district on gender based violence in society.
+We worked with 15 local NGOs to create One Billion Rising.
+The campaign fought against violence against women and reached 30,000 people men and women both from rural and urban communities.
+With the help of NGOs and collectives, various sensitization activities were conducted.
+Day and night meetings were held with women’s collectives and community members in 73 villages of the Kangra district on the topic of gender based violence in society.
 Students of 30 schools and 5 colleges rose in morning assemblies with slogans and songs.
-Human Chain and candle light vigil was organised in collaboration with Tibetan Women Association and 3 Nunneries, 2 monasteries, NGO’s and community members.
+Human Chain and candlelight vigils were organized in collaboration with the Tibetan Women Association and 3 Nunneries, 2 monasteries, NGO’s and community members.